dionarodrigues/diogorodrigues.dev/blog/2022-05-04-fetch-api-is-new-old-version-of-ajax.en.md

 fetch('/https://api.github.com/users/diogorodrigues');
 ```

-The code above will simply make an HTTP request to the GitHub API domain to get some `.json` data.
+The code above will simply make an HTTP request to the GitHub API domain to get some JSON data.
 What a wonderful and concise code, isn't it!

 **Also introduced in ES2015, the Fetch API emerged as a modern successor to `XMLHttpRequest` and the `fetch()` method takes a path to a resource as input and returns a Promise, making it possible to execute a function if resolved or rejected.**